cleentfaar/devr/docs/1-Installation.md

 ``c:\Users\Cas>devgen``

-Next, you can configure DEVGEN further using the related commands, for this, see [the Commands doc](3-Commands.md)
+Next, you can configure DEVGEN further using the related commands, for this, see [the Configuration doc](2-Configuration.md)